 Cash flow analysis involves examining the components of your business that affect cash flow, such as accounts receivable, inventory, accounts payable, and credit terms.
-By performing a cash flow analysis on these separate components, you'll be able to more easily identify cash flow problems and find ways to improve your cash flow.
+You'll be able to more easily identify cash flow problems and find ways to improve your cash flow by performing a cash flow analysis on these separate components.

 A quick and easy way to perform a cash flow analysis is to compare the total of your unpaid purchases against the total sales due at the end of each month.
 You'll have to spend more cash than you receive in the next month, indicating a potential cash flow problem, if the total unpaid purchases are greater than the total sales due.

 You can also do a detailed cash budget for your business.

 Examples of the Importance of Cash Flow Analysis

-Cash flow analysis is particularly important for startup businesses or businesses undergoing rapid expansion where increasing capital expenditures, higher labor costs, purchases of new equipment, and increased inventory require large cash outflows, while at the same time sales are in a growth phase and cash inflows tend to lag ( 8 Sources of Business Start Up Money and How to Get a Small Business Loan).
+Cash flow analysis is particularly important for startup businesses, or businesses that are undergoing rapid expansion where increasing capital expenditures, higher labor costs, purchases of new equipment, and increased inventory require large cash outflows at the same time sales are in a growth phase and cash inflows tend to lag.

-Keeping track of cash flow is also important for seasonal businesses, such as retailers who do most of their business at holiday times, and weather-dependent businesses, such as landscaping or construction.
+Keeping track of cash flow is also important for seasonal businesses, such as retailers who do most of their business at holiday times, and weather-dependent businesses, such as landscaping or construction enterprises.

 Solving Cash Flow Problems

 Examples of Cash Flow Statements

-Simple yearly, quarterly, and monthly cash flow statements/budgets can demonstrate existing or potential cash flow problems.
-As demonstrated in the following cash flow statements for a fictitious landscaping business, a seasonal drop-off in revenue can result in negative cash flow:
+Simple yearly, quarterly, and monthly cash flow statements and budgets can demonstrate existing or potential cash flow problems.
+A seasonal drop-off in revenue can result in negative cash flow, as demonstrated in the following statements for a fictitious landscaping business: